Wearable triggered EMAs and ePROs during home-based palliative care (the CASA project)

 CASA is a feasibility study to explore the use of wearable sensor-triggered ecological momentary assessments and electronic patient-reported outcomes in a home-based palliative care setting.
 We collected data from patients and their primary caregivers.
 As the long-term aspiration is to enable palliative care patients to stay at home longer, we called this study CASA (Continuous Assessment and Support Alerts).

-We wrote a blog about our motivation behind CASA: Technology keeping palliative care patients at home – the CASA aspiration.
+We wrote a blog about our motivation behind CASA and gave a ~30min seminar:

 The full paper entitled ‘Wearable-triggered ecological momentary assessments are feasible in people with advanced cancer and their family caregivers: Feasibility study from an outpatient palliative care clinic at a cancer centre’ has been published in the Journal of Palliative Medicine in March 2023: